The King Maker

-The King Maker (Thai: กบฎท้าวศรีสุดาจันทร์, or The Rebellion of Queen Sudachan, is a 2005 Thai historical drama film set during the Ayutthaya kingdom.
+The King Maker (Thai: กบฎท้าวศรีสุดาจันทร์), or The Rebellion of Queen Sudachan, is a 2005 Thai historical drama film set during the Ayutthaya kingdom.
 With a storyline that shares many similarities to 2001's The Legend of Suriyothai, The King Maker's plot focuses on a Portuguese mercenary (Gary Stretch) in the service of the Siamese court.
-Produced by David Winters, it was the first English-language Thai film production since the 1941 film, King of the White Elephant, produced by Pridi Phanomyong.
-This was also the first Thai film sold to a "Major film studio".
+Directed by Lek Kitaparaporn and produced by David Winters, it was the first English-language Thai film production since the 1941 film, King of the White Elephant, produced by Pridi Phanomyong.

 Plot

 The story opens with Portuguese soldier Fernando de Gama in a shipwreck.
 He finds some wreckage to float on and washes up on the coast of Siam.
 After almost being eaten by a crocodile, he is captured by Arab slave traders and taken to Ayutthaya.
 Released from his bonds to be put on the auction block, he promptly knocks down his captors and leads them on a chase throughout the ancient city.

 Eventually, he is brought under control, but not before he is captured the attention of a Eurasian beauty, Maria, who buys him his freedom back.
 After recovering from his recapture, Maria brings Fernando to meet her father, Phillippe.
 Fernando immediately recognizes Phillippe as the man who killed Fernando's father many years ago, whom Fernando has been seeking on a lifetime quest for revenge.

 But there are bigger battles to be fought.
 Fernando and his Portuguese compatriots are pressed into the service of King Chairacha, who has to go into battle.
 It is a multi-national taskforce, not only including Portuguese mercenaries, but also samurai warriors (likely Christians expelled from Japan).
 In battle, Fernando bonds with a Thai warrior named Tong.
 They distinguish themselves by saving the King from an assassination attempt and are appointed his personal bodyguards.

 Queen Sudachan, a former royal consort who schemed her way into becoming queen, is behind the assassination plot.
 Because it failed, she calls on Don Phillippe for help.
 Phillippe in turn enlists a scar-faced ninja to kill the king.
 This plan is also thwarted by Fernando, Tong and other Siamese troops.
 After the assassins are killed in the king's bedroom, King Chairacha assigns Tong and Fernando the task of seeking out whoever is behind this scheme.